 Tongue and groove doors lead off to:

-Bathroom (9' x 5') with sink area leading to bath and toilet area.
-Tiled splash backs.
+Bathroom (9' x 5') New bathroom suite fitted June 2018.
+With vanity unit sink area leading to bath, shower and toilet area.
+Mosaic natural slate tiled splash backs.
 Black quarry tile floor.
 Radiator.
 Large stained glass feature window.
 Thermostatic shower over bath.

-Kitchen (9' x 7' 2") with beamed ceiling, half glazed stable door leading to garden, Farrow and Ball cream painted oak cabinets, solid walnut butcher block worktops, double range gas oven, butler sink and natural slate tile floor.
+Kitchen (9' x 7' 2") with beamed ceiling, half glazed stable door leading to garden, Farrow and Ball cream painted oak cabinets, solid walnut butcher block worktops, handmade irridescent tiled splashbacks double range gas oven, butler sink and natural slate tile floor.

 From the living room an original tongue and groove door leads to stairs to first floor and landing with real wood floor and original beams.